 - First of all, it’s an actual race with lots of other cycling enthusiasts from all over the world.

 - Second of all, you will get a bag full of amazing Tour of Flanders gifts, like a bike light, posters, vouchers for cycle gear, special edition gadgets from the cycling teams, and so on.

 - Finally, if you buy a ticket for the amateur event for around 35 euros, you can get a reduction on your Brussels Airlines flight and take your bike for free!
-Make note of this website, where from October 2016 you can buy tickets and save on flights for next year’s event.
+Make note of this website, where you can buy tickets and save on flights for next year’s event.
 The amateur cycling tour is always the day before, so it’s very convenient.

 Where Does the Tour of Flanders Course Take You?

-The anniversary edition of this course is no different from other years.
 The Tour of Flanders starts from Bruges, which has been the host for the Flemish festival since 1988.